麻豆破解版

 Please note that PTE or Duolingo scores are not acceptable for GTA positions.

 In addition, a few Graduate Research Assistantships (GRA) are sometimes available.
-They are always awarded by individual faculty, and a student needs to contact their doctorate advisor to check for availability.
+They are always awarded by individual faculty, and a student needs to contact their PhD advisor to check for availability.
 These assistantships do not have any TOEFL/IELTS/TSE score requirement.

 Program Requirements